 If you can provide this in your content, then allude to that through the headline, you’ll find yourself getting more traffic than ever before!

 You should be posting to all the social media sites.
 When you write something for your main page, share it with your social media platforms.
-The social networks have grown strong over the last decade, and they prove to be staying around for quite some time longer.
+Social networks have grown strong over the last decade, and they prove to be staying around for quite some time longer.

 Content length has been debated for quite some time.
 Should content be longer or shorter?
 Well, evidence has shown that the longer the content, the more likely Google is to rank it on the first page.
 So length is strength….